-La Paz introduced another revolutionary transport system this year; the Puma Katari.
-There has been a hell of a lot of media hype and excitement about this service.
+La Paz introduced another revolutionary transport system this year, the illustrious Puma Katari.
+There has been a hell of a lot of media hype and excitement about this service recently.
 So what is it exactly?
 To put it simply, it’s just a regular bus.

-1. Minibuses: In English we would call these minivans.
-They seat 7 to 15 cramped passengers depending on the size.
+In English we would call these minivans.
+At best, they seat 7 to 15 cramped passengers in extreme discomfort.
 Minibuses run a route chosen by the driver, with the most important stops displayed on the front window.
-Some have a vocador who yells upcoming destinations out the window and collects fares from passengers.
-Passengers can board or get off anywhere they like.
-The driver simply chucks on the hazard lights and pulls over.
-If someone at the back wants to get off then everyone in front of him must get off to let him past then get back on again.
-This can take up to a full minute while traffic backs up behind.
-As you can imagine this sort of constant delay significantly contributes to La Paz’s traffic mayhem.
-The standard fare is 1.5bs (0.22c).
+Some have a vocador who yells upcoming destinations out the window and collects fares from passengers who can board or get off anywhere they like.
+If someone at the back wants to get off, then everyone in front of them must get off as well to let them past then get back on again, a tiresome process to say the least.
+As you can imagine, this sort of constant delay significantly contributes to La Paz’s traffic mayhem.
+The standard fare is 1.5 BOB (US$0.22c).

 These vehicles are all privately run.
-The Chofer (driver) often owns the vehicle himself, is responsible for it’s upkeep and receives all the profits.
-Choferes can also choose their own routes and hours.
-Many regularly work 12 hour days or more.
+The Chofer (driver) often owns the vehicle himself, is responsible for it’s upkeep and receives all the profits minus a small amount paid to a syndicate.
+Choferes can also choose their own routes and hours, although many regularly work 12 hour days or more to make ends meet.

-Choferes are renowned for providing consistently lousy service.
-They’re typically rude, obnoxious and argumentative.
-Numbered in their tens of thousands, they a part of a powerful union.
-Whenever they are unhappy with the government they block off every major thoroughfare which brings the entire city to standstill.
-Choferes that try to work instead of striking get rocks thrown through their windshields by other choferes.
+Due to their freelance nature, Choferes are renowned for providing consistently lousy service – typically rude, obnoxious and argumentative.
+However, numbering in their tens of thousands, they form a part of a powerful union.
+Whenever the union is unhappy with the government, they block off every major thoroughfare which brings the entire city to standstill.
+Choferes that try to work instead of going on strike get rocks thrown through their windshields.

 Back to the Puma Katari.
-After a lifetime of suffering the above lousy transport options, paceños (people from La Paz) were delighted with the arrival of something more civilised.
-Never mind that it’s just a normal bus like the rest of the world has been using for decades.
-The Puma Katari is modern, spacious, comfortable, cheap and even has free WiFi.
+After a lifetime of suffering the above lousy transport options, Paceños (people from La Paz) were delighted with the arrival of something more civilized.
+Never mind that it’s just a normal bus like the rest of the world has been using for decades, the Puma Katari is modern, spacious, comfortable, cheap and even has free WiFi.
 Unlike previous forms of transport, passengers must get on and off at dedicated bus stops which makes for a much faster ride.